Bahrain Family eVisa

 90 days |

-It is recommended to stay within the allowed stay duration, as violating visa rules may result in fines and penalties.
+Important Note: It is recommended that travellers stay within the allowed stay duration, as violation of the visa rules may result in severe fines and penalties.

-- Return or onward air ticket showing arrival and departure from Bahrain.
-If travelling by road, a signed letter covering stay duration, entry mode, exit mode, and next destination
+- Return Air Ticket/Signed Letter for Onwards Travel: Showing both your arrival and departure from Bahrain.
+If travelling by road, a signed letter covering the duration of stay, the mode of entry, the mode of exit, and your next destination is required.

-- Answering yes means submitting that GCC document, valid for at least 3 months from your entry date into Bahrain, with both front and back uploaded.
+- Selecting “YES” means you should submit a GCC residence permit, valid for at least 3 months from your entry date into Bahrain, with both the front and back uploaded.

-For certain nationalities, a no answer also requires one additional document: a valid visa from the UAE, UK, USA, Saudi Arabia (excluding Hajj and Umrah visas), any Schengen country, or a US Green Card.
+For certain nationalities, choosing “NO” also requires one additional document: a valid visa from the UAE, the UK, the USA, Saudi Arabia (excluding Hajj and Umrah visas), any Schengen country, or a US Green Card.

 A smaller group of nationalities only needs the three documents listed above, with no further steps.